About XXIV Old Buildings

 XXIV Old Buildings is a commercial chancery chambers of 46 barristers with an emphasis on international work.

-Members are instructed in a wide range of traditional and commercial chancery matters, with particular emphasis on business and commercial disputes.
-Specific areas of expertise include company and financial services, insolvency, property, trusts and probate and professional liability, particularly in relation to solicitors, accountants, professional trustees and financial managers and advisors.
+Members are instructed in a wide range of traditional and commercial chancery matters, with particular emphasis on trust, commercial and other business disputes.
+Specific areas of expertise include civil fraud, company and financial services, insolvency, property, trusts and probate and professional liability, particularly in relation to solicitors, accountants, professional trustees and financial managers and advisors.
 Much of the work carried out by members has an international or offshore dimension, often relating to trusts and offshore structures and the closely associated fields of fraud, breach of fiduciary duty and asset recovery.

 What makes us different?